DMagalhaes19/Universidade/README.md

-# Estruturas Discretas de Comunicação (EDC) - Unidade Curricular
+# Discrete Communication Structures (EDC) - Curricular Unit

-Welcome to the Estruturas Discretas de Comunicação (EDC) section of this repository!
+Welcome to the Discrete Communication Structures (EDC) section of this repository!
 In this section, you'll find a collection of projects that delve into the foundational concepts explored in the EDC course.

-## What is Estruturas Discretas de Comunicação (EDC)?
+## What is Discrete Communication Structures (EDC)?

 Estruturas Discretas de Comunicação is a crucial subject that explores mathematical and theoretical foundations behind discrete structures used in digital communication.
 Throughout this course, you will dive into topics like mathematical reasoning, induction, recursion, propositional logic, basic counting principles, and the use of integers in cryptography.